avraham/hass_radarr_sonarr_search_by_voice/README.md

 - **Add best guess (mode 0)**.
 This is the most common use.
 Tell a movie/series title or partial title and it will add the best guess from upcoming and last 50 years to radarr/sonarr.

 - **Full search (mode 1)**.
-If the best guess feature doesn't find the correct movie/series you cab do a full search.
+If the best guess feature doesn't find the correct movie/series you can do a full search.
 Tell a movie/series title or partial title and it will offers up to 3 enumerated options to choose from.

 - **Add option from previous search (mode 2)**.
 Tell it a number to download from previous enumerated options given by search.